A HEMT-Based Cryogenic Charge Amplifier with sub-100 eVee Ionization Resolution for Massive Semiconductor Dark Matter Detectors: HEMT-based Charge Amplifier

-In closed loop mode, a HEMT switch \cite{HEMTswitch} is used to periodically reset the DC bias voltage at the amplifier input and remains open during data acquisition.
-When the switch is closed, the amplifier is placed into open loop mode.
-The switch HEMT has a small input capacitance of $\approx$5 pF to limit charge injection while switching and capacitive noise injection when open.
-A second low capacitance HEMT configured as a source follower isolates the output from room temperature cabling, adding an additional 100 $\mu W$ of power dissipation.
-The follower lowers the overall gain by 8$\%$, however the signal-to-noise is preserved and the amplifier bandwidth increased.
+To eliminate its Johnson noise contribution, the usual parallel feedback resistor used to passively reset the feedback capacitor is omitted.
+Instead, a HEMT switch (Q5) is used to actively reset the amplifier \cite{HEMTswitch}.
+The switch periodically resets the DC bias voltage at the amplifier input ($V_{\mathbf{DC}}$=-25 mV) and remains open during data acquisition.
+The switch HEMT has a small input capacitance of 5 pF to limit charge injection while switching and capacitive noise injection when open.
+The switching transients are short (10 $\mu$s) and leakage currents with the switch open are negligible.
+The amplifier output is buffered from loading due to room-temperature cabling through a cryogenic HEMT source-follower (Q6).